signaldatascience/R-curriculum/src/week4/day2/nonlinear-regression.md

 Using gradient boosted trees
 ----------------------------

-*Gradient boosting* is a very powerful nonlinear technique which is one of the best "off-the-shelf" machine learning models.[^kuhn] They train relatively quickly, they can pick up on fairly complicated nonlinear interactions, you can guard against overfitting by increasing the shrinkage parameter, and their performance is difficult to beat.
+*Boosting* is a technique that iteratively improves a decision tree ensemble with more and more decision trees.[^ada] Specifically, *gradient boosting* is a very powerful nonlinear technique and is one of the best "off-the-shelf" machine learning models.[^kuhn] They train relatively quickly, they can pick up on fairly complicated nonlinear interactions, you can guard against overfitting by increasing the shrinkage parameter, and their performance is difficult to beat.

+[^ada]: The first implementation of boosting -- or at least the most famous -- is [AdaBoost](https://en.wikipedia.org/wiki/AdaBoost), which can be considered to be like a [special case of gradient boosting](http://stats.stackexchange.com/a/164262/115666), a more modern form of boosting.

 [^kuhn]: See Ben Kuhn's [comments](http://www.benkuhn.net/gbm) on gradient boosting.